 But unfortunately for these playwrights, the idea for a play may be the only part of the writing and staging processes where random inspiration is useful.
 The rest relies on hard work — lots of it.
 Each play must go through several stages of revision before the production process even begins, and playwrights must sacrifice countless hours of sleep and midterm-studying to the theater gods along the way.
 Then, dramatists must recruit teams of actors, designers and production staff in order to turn their ideas into reality.

 But if the challenges these projects face are unique, so too are the rewards at the end.

-Nick Baskin ’14 was unexpectedly hit with an idea for an original musical during his sophomore fall.
-Seemingly out of thin air, a melody emerged and floated into his head.
-As an aspiring composer, Baskin instinctively wrote down the mysterious tune.
-And instead of throwing the notes into a drawer and stowing them away, he asked himself two questions: “What kind of person would be singing a melody like this, and why?”
+Brin Solomon ’14 was unexpectedly hit with an idea for an original musical during their sophomore fall.
+Seemingly out of thin air, a melody emerged and floated into their head.
+As an aspiring composer, Solomon instinctively wrote down the mysterious tune.
+And instead of throwing the notes into a drawer and stowing them away, they asked themself two questions: “What kind of person would be singing a melody like this, and why?”

-Within a few months, Baskin had completed a rough character sketch of Susan, a fictional Physics major at Yale navigating the challenges of junior year.
-He had also created other characters for Susan to interact with, and by the beginning of his senior year, Baskin finally had in his hands a full draft of a new production, “Window Full of Moths.”
+Within a few months, Solomon had completed a rough character sketch of Susan, a fictional Physics major at Yale navigating the challenges of junior year.
+They had also created other characters for Susan to interact with, and by the beginning of their senior year, Solomon finally had in their hands a full draft of a new production, “Window Full of Moths.”